1. Key messages

 Background

 Mortality is a traditional health indicator, actually better understood as a measure of “non-health”.
 Although quantifying irreversible events, the mortality analysis provides unique information for public health guidance, like the importance of severe health problems, their evolution over time, and some insights on their determinants (i.e. road security and smoking behavior).
 It is also a health indicator that has a long tradition and is measured with more validity than any other.
-Indeed, death is an unambiguous event, that used to be systematically registered in vital registration systems of most countries for more than one century.
+Indeed, death is an unambiguous event that has been systematically registered in vital registration systems of most countries for more than one century.

 The crude mortality rate is the number of deaths in a given year divided by the population under study.
 This indicator is not well suited for health monitoring; mortality is indeed strongly related to age.
 As a consequence, aging populations are facing rising crude mortality rates even if the health state is improving.